IRS Currently Not Collectible Status: What Does It Mean?

 The IRS does not have to go through any of that.
 They can simply decide that you owe them money and that they will start taking it from you; but in fairness to the IRS, they do give taxpayers fair notice in the form of various notices submitted to taxpayers when they’re going to start taking things.

 I don’t want to make this article all about notices, but usually how it goes with individual taxpayers is first the IRS will send the taxpayer the CP14: Balance Due and Demand for Tax Notice.
-This is the most common notice the IRS sends, and it:
+This is one of the most common notice the IRS sends, and it: